 FCC Placement Testing

-When you go to college, it’s important that you have the knowledge, skills, and abilities necessary to succeed during your first 20 credits.
-FCC, like every other community college in Maryland, uses a series of short tests to make sure that all new students can demonstrate college-level proficiency in Reading, Sentence Skills/Writing, and Math.
-English as a Second Language students are required to complete an alternative reading/writing placement test called the LOEP, which will measure your reading, language use, and sentence meaning.
+When you start your college career, it’s important that you have the knowledge, skills, and abilities necessary to succeed during your first classes.
+FCC, like every other community college in Maryland, uses a series of short tests (ACCUPLACER & ACCUPLACER ESL) to make sure that all new students can demonstrate college-level proficiency in reading, writing, and math.
+English as a Second Language students may be required to complete an alternative reading/writing placement test called the ACCUPLACER ESL, which will measure your reading, language use, and sentence meaning.

 Preparing for the Test